evvnt/commands_ruby/README.md

 ### Basic usage

-Write your service object class, which must inherit from `Commands::Base` and must define a `call` instance method.
+Write your command object class, which must inherit from `Commands::Base` and must define a `call` instance method.

 ```ruby